 Once you have your team information, please be sure to contact your team before the first scheduled practice to introduce yourself and give them details about practice days, times, and locations.

-Please be sure to contact all of your team before April 1st.
-If you are struggling to contact anyone, please contact the Gary Smyth (Soccer) Jericho Hablett (Basketball) for assistance.
+Please be sure to contact all of your team before Jan.
+13. If you are struggling to contact anyone, please contact the Sports coordinator.

 Practice Information: